ampehta/BertPooled/README.md

 # BertPooled.
 This mini project *BertPooled* aims to reduce the computing burden of language models by simply adding a pooling layer.

-Though it would have been best if I pretrained a Language Model with Pooling Layers from scratch to proove whether such attempts are meaningful.
-Due to realistic problems I had to settle by confirming that additional researchs may be worthwile after conducting few experiments with the concept.
+Though it would have been best if I pretrained a Language Model with Pooling Layers from scratch in order to proove whether such attempts are meaningful, due to realistic problems I had to settle by confirming that additional researchs may be worthwile after conducting few experiments with the concept.